atterpac/refresh/README.md

 Callbacks should return an refresh.EventHandle

-`refresh.EventContinue` continues with the reload process as normal and follows the hotato ruleset defined in the config
+`refresh.EventContinue` continues with the reload process as normal and follows the refresh ruleset defined in the config

 `refresh.EventBypass` disregards all config rulesets and restarts the exec process